pondrejk/dizzer/chap-definitions.md

 Perhaps big datacould bedefined asrepresenting a broader computa-tional paradigm in research and practice, in whichautomated algorithmic analysis supplants domainexpertise.

+Of course, big data descriptions are not limited to verbal form, visual means can be much more expressive and informative – not a surprising claim to be found in a thesis on visual analytics.
+We will discuss cartographic tools later, here we can mention artistic renderings that employ more free-form visual analogies.
+We should distinguish pursuits like *information visualisation* that are close to graphic design (for good overview see klanten2010data or @lima2011visual) from artistic projects that use data as a raw material and don't aim to convey information or comfort to general user's cognitive expectations (like some projects at @creative2018).

+From the cartographer's standpoint, aspects of visual art can be inspiring (graphic quality, employment of computation and rendering software, creative uses of interaction and animation), though artistic means are often too different to be transposed.
+Without referring back to the source phenomenon, data-driven art becomes unrecognizable from the so called *generative art* that uses random numbers rather than any existing information (though generative approaches and data-mocking may prove some use for web cartography).

 ### Holistic and process-oriented accounts

 Multifaceted phenomena tend to provoke descriptions that contain words like "system" or "process".
 Somewhere behind that lies an idea that a whole is more than a sum of its parts^[This is true for systems that express *synergy* or *emergent behavior*.
 Over the years, *systems theory* has been used to describe many natural and man-made phenomena in many fields, including geography and cartography.].
-Experts from different fields notice aspects of phenomena that are close to their research interests and priorities, interdisciplinary definitions then combine such views.
+Experts of different specializations notice aspects of phenomena that are close to their research interests and priorities, interdisciplinary definitions then combine such views.
 Naturally, listing holistic accounts will include topics already mentioned, therefore pardon some repetition in this section.

 @murthy2014big prepared a taxonomy of big data comprised of: